-- Enter a user or group name in the Select Users or Groups window and then click OK.
+- Enter a user or group name in the Windows Select Users dialog, then click OK.

 Name.
 The name of the user or group.

 Description.
-Shown only in the Edit Item dialog, letting you specify additional information about the user or group.
+Only shown in the Edit Item dialog.
+Lets you specify additional information about the user or group.

 Item Priority.
 Lets you configure priority between different groups and user accounts.
 The priority determines the order in which the actions you assign are processed.
 Type an integer to specify a priority.
 The greater the value, the higher the priority.
 If there is a conflict (for example, when mapping different network drives with the same drive letter), the group or user account with the higher priority prevails.